aliosgaming/KH2FM_Load_Remover-FOR-RANDOMIZER/README.md

-# KH2FM Load Remover for PCSX2 v1.6, PCSX2-EX, and PC
+# KH2FM Randomizer Load Remover for PCSX2 v1.6, PCSX2-EX, and PC

 **(Updated for Steam Release)** *Created by: AliosGaming and ZakTheRobot*